Obama hits Russia, China for "lack of urgency" on climate - KESQ

 Associated Press

-GLASGOW, Scotland (AP) — Barack Obama is expressing confidence that the Biden administration will ultimately get its $555 billion climate package through Congress.
-In prepared remarks ahead of comments at the U.N. climate talks Monday, he’s also faulting U.S. rivals China and Russia for what he calls a “dangerous lack of urgency” in cutting their climate-wrecking emissions.
-The former U.S. president is visiting the summit to urge representatives of 200 nations to act faster and harder in cutting climate-wrecking emissions and dealing with the mounting damage from climate change.
-Obama says “all of us have a part to play.
-All of us have work to do.
-All of us have sacrifices to make” on climate.
+GLASGOW, Scotland (AP) — Barack Obama is expressing confidence that the Biden administration will ultimately get its $555 billion climate package through Congress and says that bill will be “historic.”
+At the U.N. climate talks Monday, he also faulted U.S. rivals China and Russia for what he called a “dangerous lack of urgency” in cutting their climate-wrecking emissions.
+The former U.S. president is visiting the summit to urge nations to act faster and harder in cutting emissions and coping with the mounting damage from climate change.
+Obama says “all of us have sacrifices to make” on climate.
 But he says rich nations have an extra burden.
+He also encouraged both Democrats and Republicans to work together on climate issues because he says nature does not care about party affiliation.